GodotSteam/GodotSteam/docs/tutorials/p2p.md

 Second is [**JDare**'s has a repo, **GodotSteamHL**](https://github.com/JDare/GodotSteamHL){ target="_blank" }, designed to streamline Steam's networking functionality (lobbies and P2P) which should serve as a handy guide and/or useful script.

-I highly suggest you [check out the Example branch of the repo](https://github.com/CoaguCo-Industries/GodotSteam/tree/example){ target="_blank" }, specifically the **/src/examples/lobby.tscn** which will have the full working code and test interface for this tutorial.
+I highly suggest you [check out the Example project](https://github.com/CoaguCo-Industries/GodotSteam-Example-Project){ target="_blank" }, specifically the **/src/examples/lobby.tscn** which will have the full working code and test interface for this tutorial.

 I extremely and highly suggest you read through [Valve's networking documentations](https://partner.steamgames.com/doc/features/multiplayer/networking){ target="_blank" }; it also contains some links to other articles about networking which should prove helpful.